Somawathi Home, Holland House of Hope

 What she is confronted with in the south is indescribable.
 Everything has been destroyed.
 Children, who have lost their parents, look at her helplessly.
 On her way back to the Netherlands she has a dream: to build an orphanage in the south of Sri Lanka as soon as possible.
 And thus, what starts as a small, individual relief action develops into one of the most successful private relief actions in the Netherlands.
 With the help of more than 500 volunteers, over € 2 million in donations, 11 containers with relief goods, lots of support from companies across the country and her connections in Sri Lanka she manages to build the orphanage ‘The Holland House of Hope’, also called the ‘Somawathi Home’.

-The run-away housewifesomawathi home
+The run-away housewife

 At the time Marja was dubbed the ‘run-away housewife’.
 Now there is a Buddhist orphanage where 104 orphans and abandoned children are lovingly looked after and where every effort is made to give them a better and above all safe future.